Fanya Montalvo: Education and career

-Montalvo is a leader in the field of Inconsistency Robustness currently serving on the governing Board of the International Society for Inconsistency Robustness.
-According to Rosalind Picard, she is involved in considerations within emotional computing.[see: Affective Computing ] She is known for having coined the term "AI-complete" to denote an Artificial Intelligence task that is equivalent in difficulty to that of solving the problem of Strong AI.
+Montalvo works in the field of inconsistency robustness.
+She is on the governing board of the International Society for Inconsistency Robustness.
+According to Rosalind Picard, she is involved in considerations within emotional computing.
+She is known for having coined the term "AI-complete" to denote an artificial intelligence task that is equivalent in difficulty to that of solving the problem of strong AI.